+I've struggled with how to answer this for a while, and I've finally come up with a talking point.
 The happy ending is that a sex worker made a movie about sex work without anyone interfering or censoring her, and that film made it into theaters because people wanted to see it.

 ▶ The “job” seemed to include everything, from spiritual advisor to doctor, conversational partner or slave.
 Are the scenes in the movie really the “daily routine” in that job or did the director choose them because they fit most for a filmic representation of that topic, especially in a depressing or funny way?